-The Group's liquidity management process is outlined in the Group liquidity risk framework which includes, inter alia, the Group's funding strategy.
+The group's liquidity management process is outlined in the group liquidity risk framework which includes, inter alia, the group's funding strategy.
 Procedures, as set out in this policy, include the:

-- Daily monitoring of liquid assets - Proactive identification of liquidity requirements and maturing assets - Liquid asset minimum limit - Proactive identification of short, medium and long-term liquidity requirements - Relationship management with other financial institutions
+- > daily monitoring of liquid assets; - > proactive identification of liquidity requirements and maturing assets; - > liquid asset minimum limit; - > proactive identification of short, medium and long-term liquidity requirements; and - > relationship management with other financial institutions.

 In general the banks do not engage in complex activities or structures and therefore it is considered unnecessary to employ sophisticated and expensive models when determining liquidity needs under various scenarios.
-A basic but thorough forward-looking analysis is conducted in the day-to-day, as well as monthly analysis of liquidity positions, needs and risks.
+A basic but thorough forward-looking analysis is conducted daily, as well as monthly analysis of liquidity positions, needs and risks.
 Limits and rules stipulated in the liquidity risk management policy and by ALCO form the basis for daily quotes on deposits to ensure that an optimal mix and concentrations are maintained.

 As part of the banks' strategy, the banks continuously focuses on diversifying their funding sources and reducing their reliance on large depositors, which is a common occurrence in the southern African financial markets.
-That said, the banks utilise a broad range of deposit and funding products to attract all spheres of clients and has strong market share representation in all categories.
+That said, the banks utilise a broad range of deposit and funding products to attract clients from all spheres and has strong market share representation in all categories.

-Refer to note 24 for other borrowings obtained during the year and, note 25 for the redemption and additions to debt securities.
+Refer to note 23 for other borrowings obtained during the year and, note 24 for the redemption and additions to debt securities.